Ian-Tseng/natural-gesture-interface/README.md

 ### Idea
-1. It is learn the gestures from hands and predict the gestures to make UI control.
+This project learns hand gestures and predicts them in real time to enable user interface (UI) control through intuitive, gesture-based interaction.

 ### Model architecture
-The ANN model architecture using transformer.
+The system uses an artificial neural network (ANN) architecture based on Transformer models for gesture recognition and prediction.

 ## AUTHORS